deckerweb/connect-polylang-elementor/README.md

 ### What the Plugin Does
-* **Shows the correct Template** (for different languages): Connect Polylang Elementor allows Polylang to show the correct Elementor template to be displayed on the front end.
+* **Shows the correct Template** (for different languages): Polylang Connect for Elementor allows Polylang to show the correct Elementor template to be displayed on the front end.
 Before this plugin, Elementor did not show the correct language (translated) template.
 * Beyond enabling the Elementor post type in Polylang settings, plus assigning every post/page/template to a language, no further settings are needed for these template tweaks.
 It just works out of the box.
 All the heavy lifting happens under the hood.
 * **Usage Example:**
   * Make a header template in Elementor, set display conditions in Elementor panel, assign this to one language (English for example)